 - The Green Goblin actually yells out "We'll meet again, Spider-Man!" after their first battle in the Spider-Man movie.
-Considering how straight-faced the movie is otherwise, hearing such a corny line thrown in was really weird.

-- The Matrix Reloaded: after the Merovingian dismisses Neo, Neo tells him "This isn't over."
+- The Matrix Reloaded: After the Merovingian dismisses Neo, Neo tells him "This isn't over."

 - Tank Girl: After Tank Girl drops a bucket of water on Kesslee, he tells her "It's not over."

-- "He who fights and runs away/Lives to fight another day.": Baron Von Stuppe to The Great Leslie after being defeated in a sword fight in The Great Race.
+- The Great Race.
+"He who fights and runs away/Lives to fight another day.": Baron Von Stuppe to The Great Leslie after being defeated in a sword fight.
+Made even better by Von Stuppe completely bungling his escape plan a few seconds later.